 Victoria is the capital of British Columbia in Canada and is nestled on the southern end of Vancouver Island.
 The city has an abundance of green areas and parks.
 Among the many parks is the beautiful Butchart Gardens, with its formal floral displays, quaint carousel, and several water features.
 Beacon Hill Park is another outdoor retreat with several ponds and well-kept gardens.
 History buffs will enjoy a visit to Craigdarroch Castle, a stately Victorian mansion offering tours.
 Royal BC Museum offers exhibits and films relating to the natural history of the area.
+Such attractions are paired with amazing beach house rentals and pet-friendly Airbnbs to accommodate travelers from anywhere.
 While the city is interesting in itself, visitors can also enjoy some of these top day trips from Victoria, Canada.
 Scroll below to read more.

 Head out from Victoria on a three-hour adventure on the Salish Sea to search for killer whales, humpback whales, harbor seals, and California sea lions, as well as more than 127 species of marine birds.
 Onboard the boat, marine biologists will assist in the search and explain more about marine life and how Victoria is trying to establish itself on the map as one of the best whale-watching destinations in the world.

 Victoria, BC: 3-Hour Ultimate Whale & Marine Wildlife Tour